sebarod0104/demo/sample.md

 This is the second line.

-And the third from the master.
+And the third line is here.

 This is the fourth line.
 This is it.

-This is a branch created for testing pull requests.